miyaichi/hide-distracting-items-1/PROGRESS.md

 ## Element Selection

-* ✅ サイドパネルを開くための拡張機能アイコン
+* ✅ Icon for the extension function to open the side panel.
-* ✅ 選択モードの切り替え
+* ✅ Switching between selection modes.
-* ✅ ホバー時のハイライト
+* ✅ Highlight when hovering.
-* ✅ クリックで要素を非表示
+* ✅ Click to hide element.

 ## DOM Navigation